oli-lang/oli-js/README.md

 Aditionally it provides a rich featured high and intermediate level [programmatic API](#programmatic-api) and a rich [command-line interface](#command-line-interface)

 **Note**: it's still a beta implementation!
-A full compiler re-design process is pending
+A full compiler re-designing process is pending

 ## Features